alinaguzman/todo_js_scaffold/README.md

 #####Application structure

-This app is made up of only two objecst: todoApp and todoItem.
+This app is made up of only two objects: todoApp and todoItem.

 todoApp combines all the methods that are useful for working with the app.
-It creates and appends new tasks to the DOM and also retrieves an array of funished and unfinished tasks.
+It creates and appends new tasks to the DOM and also retrieves an array of finished and unfinished tasks.

 todoItem constructs the actual DOM element to represent a task.
 The methods that return a 'complete' and 'delete' buttons also bind a function that handles the click events for those buttons.
 The render method returns a DOM object containing the task and the two buttons.